badshah400/tartex/README.md

 * Preserves directory structure in generated tarball, i.e. no flattening.
 * Handy options to allow edge cases.
 * Native TAB-completion for common interactive shells: bash, fish, and zsh (help welcome for others).
+* Options to add/excl extra files, do dry runs, print verbose logging, and summaries.

 ## Installation